 1. Growing consumer adoption of telemedicine

 Searches for “telemedicine” spiked in the spring of 2020.
-But remain well above pre-COVID levels (66% growth in 5 years).
+But remains above pre-COVID levels (66% growth in 5 years).

-With a forecasted CAGR of more than 20% from 2020- 2026, VCs have been especially interested in the telehealth sector.
+With a forecast CAGR of more than 23% from 2020-2026, VCs have been especially interested in the telehealth sector.

-Searches for “Teladoc Health” have tripled over the past 5 years.
+Searches for “Teladoc Health” have increased by 83% over the past 5 years.

 2. Artificial intelligence augments healthcare processes

-According to CB Insights research, healthcare AI funding reached an all-time high with $2.1 billion in Q3 2020 across 121 deals.
+According to CB Insights research, healthcare AI funding reached $2.1 billion in Q3 2020 across 121 deals.

-As of early 2020, there have been 64 AI/ML-based, FDA-approved medical devices and algorithms.
+As of early 2020, there had been 64 AI/ML-based, FDA-approved medical devices and algorithms.